| | |

 These fast-growing vegetables are finicky, growing slowly in cooler soil but have a hard time germinating at all about 80 degrees F.

 If you’re anything like me, you forget about them and pick them once both of those requirements have flown by.
-I don’t mind because they’re still tasty and easy to grow!
+You can still utilize large squash for squash breads and soups.
+Just remove the large seeds first.

 Cucumbers: Ready for harvest 50-70 days from planting, cucumbers are a fast-growing, multi-use vegetable.
 One cucumber plant can typically grow 10 cucumbers per plant so if you plan on pickling them, grow more!